-Whether or not frozen food is safe to eat after a power outage or when a freezer has ceased to work depends on how long it has been defrosted and whether it has reached room temperature levels.
-Foods can only safely be kept at warmer than 40 degrees Fahrenheit for a couple of hours.
+Whether or not frozen food is safe to eat after a power outage—or when a freezer has ceased to work—depends on how long it has been defrosted and whether it has reached room temperature levels.
+Foods can only be kept safely at warmer than 40 F for a couple of hours.
 Any longer than that and foods should be discarded.

-When the power goes out, the first thing you should do is inquire from your local hydro utility as to how long they expect the power to be out.
-If it is expected to be out only for up to a few hours, there is no fear of losing or wasting that food.
+When the power goes out, the first thing you should do is inquire from your local utility company as to how long they expect the power to be out.
+If it's expected to be out only for up to a few hours, there's no fear of losing or wasting that food.
 Merely avoid opening the freezer door or do it quickly to retrieve what you need.
 When power is restored, check your freezer to ensure that it started up with no problem.
 Most freezers will resume operation without a problem once power is restored.

 What to Do During Extended Power Outages

-As for extended power outages or when a freezer is unplugged during a long distance move, freezer foods will usually stay frozen for more than a day.
-How long depends on several factors, such as your home's temperature, whether foods are soft or hard frozen and how full the freezer is.
-It's not unusual for freezer foods to stay frozen for up to three days in a chest freezer that is three-quarters full.
+As for extended power outages (or when a freezer is unplugged during a long distance move), foods in your freezer will usually stay frozen for more than a day.
+How long depends on several factors, such as your home's temperature, whether foods are soft or hard frozen, and how full the freezer is.
+It's not unusual for freezer foods to stay frozen for up to two days in a chest freezer that is full.

 A freezer that is mostly empty will not provide as much protection to keep foods frozen.
 The quality of insulation in the freezer walls will also affect how long foods will stay frozen when the freezer is unplugged.
 Keep in mind that every time the door is opened, warm air is allowed in, causing foods to thaw more quickly.